Yukemi/BC-WireGuard_ESP32/README.md

 Then set up the rest in `WireGuard Configuration` and `Iperf configuration`

-Original socket timeouts in Iperf's Component Config are not used to avoid socket closing before the reset runs out.
+Adjust socket timeouts in `Component Config` -> `iperf`, increase the timers to avoid the socket closing up
+- iperf socket TCP/UDP rx timeout in seconds
+- iperf socket TCP tx timeout in seconds

 See [Project Configuration Example](#project-configuration-example) for more information